 In all these cases I find the above described patterns of burning money again and again.
 In all these cases a strategic transformation of the organization, structure and culture with corporate form following its function would unfold immense potential for profitability and fitness for future for the company.

 If the money is earned in projects their margin is superior to the simple revenue of the single departments and plants.
 But it needs a re-built of existing hierarchies, responsibilities, incentives, mind sets and priorities etc. to transform even a project supporting organization into one well aligned to a project business.

 In a project-oriented organization structure resources are reasonably assigned where they serve the business best, independent from their assignment to the lines.
 Skills respective staff can be optimized provided or hired or trained according to the business (= project) requirements.
 The activities in a project-oriented organization is easier to be focused on the business objectives, project selection follows the optimum of business benefits.
 A reliable delivery of projects and investments is a must; a profound know how and proven success record here is becoming a strategic market advantage.

 Project-oriented Organizations are flexible: resource assignments for projects can be done efficiently from a pool, i.e. skills are utilized at the right time in the right project.
 If priorities or business requirements change reactions in changing resource assignments are flexible and fast.

 There are lots of experiences with project-driven organizations.
 All have in common that profitable projects mean profitable companies.
-These experiences I’m currently recording in my book “Success and Growth in project-driven Enterprises – Motivation, Challenges, Transformation”, which is supposed to be released soon.
-Who doesn’t want to wait until its publication may shouldn’t hesitate to seek a conversation with me.
+I recorded these experiences in my recently released book “Success and Growth in project-driven Enterprises – Motivation, Challenges, Transformation” (ISBN: 9-783754-397985, and as e-Book ISBN 9-783755-719069, e.g. at Amazon https://buff.ly/3xKz4Lb).
+Who doesn’t want read first shouldn’t hesitate to seek a conversation with me.